jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Configuration-Management.md

 Service tree

 The service tree is a tree structure with a visual topology that stores business organization architecture information.
-On the one hand, it supports JNS service (name service) and is in accordance with the hierarchical relationship of “department - product line - system - application - group - instance” to maintain the correspondence between machines and instances for providing other systems with accurate and unified service data information, on the other hand, users can implement role based on service tree management and role based unified privilege control, which is the foundation of the DevOps system.
+On the one hand, it supports JNS service (name service) and is in accordance with the hierarchical relationship of "department - product line - system - application - group - instance" to maintain the correspondence between machines and instances for providing other systems with accurate and unified service data information, on the other hand, users can implement role based on service tree management and role based unified privilege control, which is the foundation of the DevOps system.
 - Department: users can flexibly define and divide departments, e.g., it may be a second level or third level department in the actual organization.
 - Product line: the product line is a complete product or service, e.g., a department that may have multiple product lines or businesses.
 - System: the system is a set contains one or multiple applications that can be a stand-alone product or a major branch of a product.